MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

   - Verify that the user cannot create an account by filling out only the 'Username' input field and an error message is displayed
   - Verify that an error message is displayed when entering an invalid username in the text input
   - Verify that the user cannot create an account by filling out only the 'Password' input field and an error message is displayed
+  - Verify that an error message is displayed when entering an invalid password in the text input, a too short one
-  - Verify that an error message is displayed when entering an invalid password in the text input
+  - Verify that an error message is displayed when entering an invalid password in the text input, a too long one
-  - Verify that a registered user cannot create another account using the same email address
+  - Verify that an error message is returned when the user tries to register with existing username / email
   - Verify that the user cannot create an account by leaving all the input field empty

   - Verify that a non-user cannot send a message